osmocom/pysim/docs/shell.rst

       "extensions": "ff"
   }

+If this command fails, it means that the file is not encodable; please check your input and/or use the raw :ref:`update_binary` command.

 edit_binary_decoded
 ~~~~~~~~~~~~~~~~~~~
 This command will read the selected binary EF, decode it to its JSON representation, save